 Support Our Research

 The Division of Physical Therapy is dedicated to advancing research in rehabilitation medicine that improves function, independence and quality of life.
-Your generous donations enable us to continue to do valuable research on pediatric, musculoskeletal, neurologic and aging populations.
-Make a gift to the Physical Therapy Research Fund.
+Your generous donations to the Physical THerapy Research Fund enable us to continue to do valuable research on pediatric, musculoskeletal, neurologic and aging populations.